Beaver Valley Expressway

 In 1998, the section from the Southern Expressway to the Thorn Run Road Interchange was repaved and improved.

 On October 17, 2005, US Senator Rick Santorum and US Representative Melissa Hart made an announcement at Pittsburgh International Airport that has been years in coming.
-By January 1, 2009, the Interstate 376 designation will be extended and signed on this expressway, replacing the PA 60 designation which will likely be truncated at the US 22/US 30 interchange in Robinson Township.
+The Interstate 376 designation would be extended and signed on this expressway, replacing the PA 60 designation which was truncated at the US 22/US 30 interchange.
 Improvements to the associated expressways and the designation change were included in the "Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users" highway reauthorization bill passed two months earlier.
-Cost for the extension is estimated at $80 million to bring the expressways to Interstate Standards, but doesn't have to be completed for 25 years and certainly not by the target date of New Year's Day 2009.
+Cost for the extension was estimated at $80 million to bring the expressways to Interstate Standards, but doesn't have to be completed for 25 years and was certainly not by the target date of New Year's Day 2009.

 There were plans devised in the 1963 Pittsburgh Transportation plan to create a seamless expressway from downtown Pittsburgh to the airport and onto New Castle.
 To do this, the Pennsylvania Department of Highways planned to connect the Beaver Valley Expressway to the Airport Parkway in the vicinity of the former Greater Pittsburgh International Airport Terminal.
 The plan was killed in the 1970s, but the remnants of what was to be were still around until the early 2000s.